Xubuntu/wiki.xubuntu.org/Xubuntu-21.04-Release-Notes.md

     -   **Queued file transfers**, **paused copy/move operations**, **per-directory view settings**, and more added to the Thunar file manager.
-    -   For more information about Xfce 4.16, checkout the [Release Announcement](https://www.xfce.org/about/news/?post=1608595200), [Changelog](https://www.xfce.org/download/changelogs/4.16/), and
+    -   For more information about Xfce 4.16, check out the [Release Announcement](https://www.xfce.org/about/news/?post=1608595200), [Changelog](https://www.xfce.org/download/changelogs/4.16/), and [Tour](https://www.xfce.org/about/tour416).
-        [Tour](https://www.xfce.org/about/tour416).
 -   **Hexchat** and **Synaptic** are now included in Xubuntu 21.04.